SlicerMorph/S_2020/Day_4/Surface_Toolbox/Mesh_edits.md

 **Note** Dynamic modeler is very recent, if you encounter issues please post it on the Slicer forum along with the error log, so that the developers can fix the issues.

+## ImportSurfaceToEdit

+SlicerMorph provides a convenience function to import a surface model into Slicer as a segmentation node, so that you can use the `Segment Editor` to directly edit the mesh.
+Note that all the intensity based tools (such as Level Tracing, Thresholding, etc) won't be of use in this case, as there is not underlying intensity image for this segmentation.
+However, you can use tools like `Scissors` to clean up extranous material from an existing mesh.

+12. To use the tool, go to **SlicerMorph->ImportSurfaceToSegment** then click on the `...` button next to *Select surface to edit* button, and navigate to your Cache directory and choose the  **Gor_template_low_res.vtk** file and hit **Apply**

+SlicerMorph will process the data, and when it is done it will automatically switch to the `SegmentEditor` with the model showing up as a single segment.
+You can then try the scissor tool (or others) and edit the segmentation.
+To export the editted segmentation back into a 3D model, use the procedure described in Step #3 above.